 New peroxide applications for prolonged reduction of cyanobacterial dominance in freshwater lakes

-PhD-student: Erik Weenink (promotor Prof. dr. Jef Huisman, Prof. dr. Corina Brussaard)
+PhD candidate: Erik Weenink (promotor Prof. dr. Jef Huisman, Prof. dr. Corina Brussaard)

 Technicians: Maria van Herk, Mariël Léon-Grooters